Schopenhauer's Ethics: Compassion

 Premiere maxime: il n'est pas dans le coeur humain, de se mettre a la place des gens, qui

-sont plus heureux que nous, mais settlement de ceux, qui sont plus a plaindre.
-2 The reason for this is that pain or suffering,
+sont plus heureux que nous, mais settlement de ceux, qui sont plus a plaindre2.
+The reason for this is that pain or suffering, which

-consists solely in the fact that a hardship is done away with, a pain lulled: whence their effect is negative.
-We thus see why need or desire is the condition of
+in the fact that a hardship is done away with, a pain lulled: whence their effect is negative.
+We thus see why need or desire is the condition of every pleasure.

-every pleasure.
 Plato understood this well enough, and only excepted sweet odours, and intellectual enjoyment.
 (Republic, IX, p.
 264 sq., edit.
-Bipont) And Voltaire
+Bipont) And Voltaire says:

-II n'est pas de vrais plaisirs, qu'avec de vrais besoms.
-3 Pain, then, is positive, and makes itself known by itself:
+n'est pas de vrais plaisirs, qu'avec de vrais besoms.
+3 Pain, then, is positive, and makes itself known by itself: satisfaction or

-satisfaction or pleasure is negative simply the removal of the former.
-This principle explains the fact that only the suffering, the want, the danger, the
+pleasure is negative simply the removal of the former.
+This principle explains the fact that only the suffering, the want, the danger, the helplessness of another

-of motives directly occasioned by another's calamity, I take the opportunity of condemning the mistake of Cassina4 , which has been so
+directly occasioned by another's calamity, I take the opportunity of condemning the mistake of Cassina4 , which has been so often

-often repeated.
-His view is that compassion arises from a sudden hallucination, which makes us put ourselves in the place of the sufferer, and then imagine that we
+repeated.
+His view is that compassion arises from a sudden hallucination, which makes us put ourselves in the place of the sufferer, and then imagine that we are

 precisely in his person, not in ours, that we feel the distress which afflicts us.
 We suffer with him, and therefore in him; we feel his trouble as